Dhii/scotch-on-rocks/README.md

     However, it is not advisable to commit changes to this file for security reasons.
     - Watch out when using [special shell characters][shell\special-chars]: these values will be parts of shell commands, and therefore must be [escaped][shell\escaping-chars].
+    - The cloud-init service will try to [install][wp-cli\dotenv-installation] the [`dotenv`][wp-cli\dotenv] plugin for [WP CLI][]'s native package management means, which use Composer.
+This can require a large amount of memory, and may fail due to runnimg OOM.
 7. Run `bundle install` as per [bedrock-capistrano requirements][roots\bedrock-capistrano-requirements].
 8. Create an env config on the target server at `/srv/www/html/shared/.env`.
+    - You can try [using][roots\thread-wp-dotenv-init] the [WP CLI][] tool to initialize the configuration, if the [`dotenv`][wp-cli\dotenv] plugin installed successfully.
-    - You can use the existing [`.env`][local\.env] file as template.
-However, it is not advisable to commit changes to this file for security reasons.
+    - Alternatively, you can create the file manually, perhaps using the existing [`.env`][local\.env] file as template.
+    - It is not advisable to commit changes to the `.env` file for security reasons.
-    - You will need to SSH into the target server for this.
+    - You may need to SSH into the target server for this.
 It should be possible to use the `deploy` user that is created as part of provisioning, with one of the keys from step 4.2.

 ### 5. Deploy